Data Centers in Fujairah

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market features over 7 network providers, as of September 2025.
-Colocation facilities are carrier-neutral, offering diverse options for interconnection and transit.
+Carrier Density & Carrier Neutrality The market features a focused but growing ecosystem of over 7 network carriers as of September 2025.
+Carrier-neutral facilities provide competitive options for transit and peering.

 - AWS